CrimsonVelka/DiffusionDesignWorks/docs/udw/udwmodel.md

 # Unlimited Diffusion Works (UDW)
 ## Overview

-Unlimited Diffusion Works is a model based on the works of animation studio ufotable, whos works including:
+Unlimited Diffusion Works is a model based on the works of animation studio ufotable, whose works include:

 * 14 Animated Films
 * 15 TV Shows
 * 17 Video Game Opening Animations and Cutscenes

-With this much material overarching several different franchises handed by different animators displaying a variety of styles, settings, and characters; while all the works still having the studio's distinct finish, it is a great source of material to make a model that can stay consistent across the board and still make unique images that don't look too much like carbon copies of what it's based on.
+This model will focus on their studio's adaptations of works produced by Type-Moon, and to include collaborations for series published by Namco Bandai to have a set level of character design and color grading consistency.

 ## Dataset